 Those with low stomach acid (hypochlorhydria) or no stomach acid (achlorhydria) often complain of bloating, belching, a feeling of heaviness in the stomach after eating, or feeling full after eating only a small amount of food.
 Then, there are those with little or no stomach acid who experience absolutely no symptoms at all.

 More often than not, those with leaky gut, digestion problems, acid reflux, GERD and heartburn have LOW levels of hydrochloric acid (HCL).
 They also tend to have several nutrient deficiencies (amino acids, vitamin and mineral deficiencies).

-Low stomach acid inhibits the breakdown and digestion of the food you eat, thereby causing proteins to putrify and carbohydrates to ferment leading to malnourishment, digestive dysfunction, nutrient deficiencies, and endless health problems and disease.
+Low stomach acid inhibits the breakdown and digestion of the food you eat creating an environment for protein to putrify and carbohydrates to ferment leading to malnourishment, digestive dysfunction, multiple nutrient deficiencies, and endless health problems and disease.

 Advertising suggests that heartburn and indigestion are caused by too much stomach acid.

 This is seldom, if ever the case.
 Actually, it is just the opposite—not enough stomach acid.
 It is unfortunate that many in the medical community fail to recognize how serious a health problem hypochlorhydria and achlorhydria are.

 Long-term use of acid-blocking drugs and PPIs increase the risk of esophageal cancer by 340%!